dyninc/dyn-php/README.md

 Dyn PHP SDK
 ===========

 NOTE: This is a developer preview - we welcome your feedback!
-Please reach out via pull request, GitHub issue, or via. our [Community forum](http://www.dyncommunity.com/)
+Please reach out via pull request, GitHub issue, or via. our [Community forum](http://www.dyncommunity.com/).

 ## Requirements

-This SDK requires PHP 5.3.23 or above.
-The cURL extension is recommended (and will be used if present), although not required.
+This SDK requires PHP **5.3.23** or above.
+The cURL extension is recommended (although not required), and will be used if present.

 ## Installation